hacks-guide/Guide-WiiU/docs/troubleshooting/fix-errcode-112-1037.md

 #### **Windows**

-1. Power on your Wii U and launch the CFW of your choice (Mocha, Haxchi or CBHC)
+1. Power on your Wii U
 1. Launch the Homebrew Launcher and launch Mocha
 1. Go back to the Wii U Menu
 1. On your computer, open the wupclient.py file with a text editor and change the IP address at line 29 with your console's then save it